Turn your smartphone around

 Sacha Guitry

-French actor, director, playwright and screenwriter born to St. Petersburg in 1885.
-Author of more than 120 plays, many of which he was also a performer.
+French actor, director, playwright and screenwriter born to San Pietroburgo in 1885.
+Author of more than 120 plays, many of which he also starred in.
 Protagonist of Parisian society and husband of actress and singer Yvonne Printemps.
 His film production as both actor and director was important.
 His activity is basically related to the comedy boulevardière.
 He died to Paris in 1957.

 Reynaldo Hahn